soilwise-he/SoilWise-documentation/tech/docs/technical_components/metadata_harmonisation.md

 # Metadata harmonisation

-The component harmonizes the content as imported by the [ingestion component](./ingestion.md).
+The component harmonizes the content as imported by the [Harvester and Harmonization component](./ingestion.md).
 A database is populated with the harmonised metadata content

 Ingested records are retrieved from harvest.items table and processed.
 If the processing is successfull,